DPDK/dpdk/doc/guides/rel_notes/known_issues.rst

    drop.

-   On DPDK v19.02 ``AVX-512`` disable scope is reduced to ``GCC`` and ``binutils version 2.30`` based on information accured from the GCC community defect.
+   On DPDK v19.02 ``AVX-512`` disable scope is reduced to ``GCC`` and ``binutils version 2.30`` based on information accrued from the GCC community defect.

 **Reason**:
    Generated ``AVX-512`` code cause crash: